HajimeK/BlockchainDevND/projects/project_6_Supply_Chain/Report.md

 # Ethereum Dapp for Tracking Items through Suuply Chain

-Learn lower level components of establishing a soud web service architecture using Blockchain.
+Learn lower level components of establishing a sound web service architecture using Blockchain.

 # Part 1 : Plan the project with write-ups